top of page

 CITY OF WINCHESTER

-Blue Ridge Habitat for Humanity is currently working on 5 homes as part of Norris Village: Phase II in Winchester, Virginia.
-All of the homes will close by December 2023.
+Blue Ridge Habitat for Humanity has completed 5 homes as part of Norris Village: Phase II in Winchester, Virginia.

 406Chase3102A.jpg